-C’est la vie is an expression loaned from French.
-It translates literally to that’s the life, or just that’s life, and it works as a standalone sentence.
+C’est la vie is French for that’s the life, or just that’s life.
+It works as a standalone sentence or as a parenthetical clause.
 In English, it’s used to downplay a minor disappointment that is not worth lingering on or to acknowledge a slightly disappointing but not unexpected development.
-It’s similar in meaning to oh well and that’s the way it goes.
+It’s similar in meaning to English expressions like oh well and that’s the way it goes.

 Examples